junrui-liu/cs162/src/perspectives/week1.md

-# Week 1: Software Correctness & AI
+# Software Correctness & AI

 Pick one video to watch (or both if you have time):